sbb-design-systems/lyne-components/src/components/sbb-tooltip-trigger/readme.md

-The `sbb-tooltip-trigger` component is used to trigger a tooltip by pressing or hovering on a button.
+The `sbb-tooltip-trigger` component is used to trigger a [sbb-tooltip](/docs/components-sbb-tooltip-sbb-tooltip--docs) by pressing or hovering on it.

 ```html
 <sbb-tooltip-trigger id="tooltip-trigger"></sbb-tooltip-trigger>